devleaks/followthegreens/docs/plugin.md

 So FtG is 4D.

-After reading [this paper](https://www.sciencedirect.com/science/article/pii/S0968090X19311404), I implemented their idea into FtG.
+After reading [this paper](https://www.sciencedirect.com/science/article/pii/S0968090X19311404), we implemented their idea into FtG.

 In a nutshell, FtG will now monitor your taxi speed and invite you to adjust it.
 It will do so by adjusting the speed of the «rabbit» light (the pulsating light) in front of the aircraft,